Making Sense of Travel Insurance

 What is Hazardous Sports Coverage?

-Hazardous sports or Adventure sports are any activities that are deemed risky by the travel insurance industry because the risk equates to higher-than-average rates of injury and/or death.
-Some activities covered under this benefit are: motorcycling, scuba diving, jet, snow, and water skiing, mountain climbing, skydiving, amateur racing, piloting any aircraft, bungee jumping, spelunking, whitewater rafting, surfing, and parasailing etc.
+Hazardous sports or Adventure sports coverage are any activities that are deemed risky by the travel insurance industry because the risk equates to higher-than-average rates of injury and/or death.
+Some activities covered under this benefit are: motorcycling, scuba diving, jet, snow, and water skiing, mountain climbing, skydiving, amateur racing, piloting any aircraft, bungee jumping, spelunking, whitewater rafting, surfing, and parasailing etc

 Q: